Skip to main content

 Nitrux has the following monthly estimated fixed-release cycle:

-• We expect one new release every 30-31 days, with every new release (Nitrux+0) being supported for the next 30-31 days starting from the day we publish the Release Announcement.
+• We expect one new release every 30-31 days, with each new release (Nitrux+0) supported for the next 30-31 days, starting from the day we publish the Release Announcement.

 • 🔰 Information: As the table below notes, there’s no intermediary release, i.e., no “development” release of Nitrux available to the public due to our fast release cycle.
-All testing is done internally.
+We do test internally.

 • 🔰 Information: It’s also worth mentioning that Nitrux does not follow the convention of major and minor releases; there are simply releases.
 New versions with a suffix x.x.1 are not maintenance or minor releases, just like releases with the suffix x.x.0 are not major releases.

-• After the 30-31 days period concludes and a new release is available, the previous release (now Nitrux-1) is only supported for upgrades (not for reporting issues or bugs) for the next 30-31 days.
+• After the 30-31-day period concludes and a new release is available, we only support the previous release (now Nitrux-1) for upgrades (not for reporting issues or bugs) for the next 30-31 days.

-• Once a new release is available, the previous release (now Nitrux-2) is no longer supported as it had passed 60-62 days after it was released.
-Additionally, as explained in our tutorial, Filesystem, Security, Privacy, and Anonymization Features in Nitrux, user passwords are valid for 90 days, which means that on the 91st day, the Live user credentials won’t work.
+• Once a new release is available, the previous release (now Nitrux-2) is no longer supported, as it has passed 60-62 days since its release.
+Additionally, as explained in our tutorial, Filesystem and Security Features in Nitrux, user passwords are valid for 90 days, which means that on the 91st day, the Live user credentials won’t work.
 Thus, that release wouldn’t be installable.

 TL;DR